About the Council

 There are six members and elections are held in May every four years.
 The next election is in May 2027.
 The Chairman and Vice Chairman are elected from among the councillors at the Council's annual meeting which is held each May.

-Monthly Council meetings are normally held on the third Wednesday of each month in Cusop Village Hall.
+Monthly Council meetings are normally held on the first Wednesday of each month in Cusop Village Hall.
 There will sometimes be additional meetings, eg to comment on local planning applications.

 Members of the public are welcome to be present at Council meetings.
 There is always a place on the agenda early on in each meeting at which the public can speak and raise matters with the Council.